 Group participants are invited to join our Facebook group.
 In this group, participants may discuss quilting, share photos, ask for sewing tips, and more, all while creating variations of the same quilt alongside one another.
-Participants will also receive a monthly newsletter highlighting events, workshops, exhibits, and more from The National Quilt Museum.
-After completing the first cycle (12 months), participants will piece these blocks together and quilt them, resulting in a sampler that can then be submitted for judging.
-Of the completed and submitted quilts, around 10 of them will hang in The National Quilt Museum in August 2019!
+After completing the first cycle (12 months), participants will piece these blocks together and quilt them, resulting in a sampler representing a whole year's worth of quilting.
+The first 1,000 participants who complete the challenge at the end of 12 months will receive a FREE quilt label courtesy of The National Quilt Museum!
+All participants who complete the challenge will also be able to submit their quilts for a chance to be featured in an exhibit at The National Quilt Museum in August 2019.

-Quilters can sign up by visiting https://www.facebook.com/groups/NQMBlockoftheMonth/ and clicking "join!"
+Sign up today by visiting https://www.facebook.com/groups/NQMBlockoftheMonth/ and clicking "join!"

 Block 1: Bow Tie